7. Gaussian Processes#

 (7.4)#\[\begin{split} \begin{aligned} & U= \left[\begin{array}{l} u_1^{\top} \\ ... \\ u_d^{\top}\\ \end{array}\right], \\ & U^{\top}U = U U^{\top}=I, \\ \end{aligned} \end{split}\]

-which fullfils
+which fulfils

 (7.5)#\[U\Sigma U^{\top} = \lambda,\]

 where \(\lambda\) denotes a diagonal matrix of eigenvalues.
-If we apply the variable transformation \(y=U(x-\mu)\), we can transform the Gaussian PDF to the \(y\) coordinates according to the change of variables rule (see beginning of Guassian Mixture Models).
+If we apply the variable transformation \(y=U(x-\mu)\), we can transform the Gaussian PDF to the \(y\) coordinates according to the change of variables rule (see beginning of Gaussian Mixture Models).

 (7.6)#\[p_Y(y)=p_X(h^{-1}(y)) \underbrace{\left|\frac{\text{d}h^{-1}(y)}{\text{d}y}\right|}_{(det|U_{ij}|)^{-1}=1}\]